 In his earliest cartoons, Porky Pig fluctuated between being a child and a fully-grown adult, the later easier to relate to from his future mild-mannered personality compared to other Looney Tunes characters.

-The main characters of its successor, Tiny Toon Adventures, go to Acme Looniversity, which is likely to be a high school, but Elmyra doesn't look or act like a teenager, so how old they actually are is never stated, although they're most likely 13 years old as indicated by the title of one episode.
+The main characters of its successor, Tiny Toon Adventures, go to Acme Looniversity, which is likely to be a high school (they have a prom, the kids go on spring break, but they still live at home and expected to obey their parents' rules).
+However Elmyra doesn't look or act like a teenager, and how old the toons actually are is never stated.
+Some fans assume they are 13, because an episode is called "13something", unaware that the title was a pun (referring to the sitcom 30something.)

 In The Raccoons, Bert acts like a child, but he also seemed to have graduated school and works as both a professional journalist and paperboy.